inducer/grist-availability/README.md

     allowing the user to draw their availability over it.
 If no, only allows the user to say yes/no to each timespan.

+`Contextual_availability_requests` (optional) has columns:

+-   `Request`: Reference to `Availability_requests`.
+The request for which context is being provided.
+-   `Description`: A description of the contextual relationship (e.g. "student"/"instructor").
+-   `Contextual_request`:  Reference to `Availability_requests`.
+    The request from which contextual data should be shown.

 ### Output

 `Availability`: